openstack/openstack-ansible/doc/source/install-guide/configure-aodh.rst

   .. code-block:: yaml

-     # The infra nodes that the aodh services will run on.
+     # The infra nodes that the Aodh services run on.
      metering-alarm_hosts:
        infra1:
          ip: 172.20.236.111